StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

 ### Start the TOSCAna server

-If you want to use the WebApp in production you should start it with the TOSCAna transformer like descriped [here](../../user/getting-started.md).
+If you want to use the web app in production you should start it with the TOSCAna transformer like descriped [here](../../user/getting-started.md).
 For development this is quite heavy and features like live reload are missing.
 Therefore you should run the transformer independently.

 ### Set the environment
-If the TOSCAna transformer is running, you have to tell the WebApp its REST API address.
+If the TOSCAna transformer is running, you have to tell the web app its REST API address.

 Therefore edit `app/src/environment/environment.ts`.
 ```js